trkks/imagestuff/README.md

 Does some shifty stuff with an images pixels; throwaway.

 ### raycast
-Makes an image that contains a sphere.
-Sphere made with code translated from an old university course assignment.
+Makes an image that contains a scene with reflective spheres.
+(Based on code translated from an old university course assignment)